 Chronic plaque psoriasis

 Chronic plaque psoriasis is the most common form of the condition.
-It causes clearly defined lesions to develop on the elbows, knees, and scalp.
+It causes clearly defined lesions on the elbows, knees, and scalp.

-Guttate psoriasis is more common in children or young people recovering from an infection, such as pharyngitis.
+Guttate psoriasis is more common in children or young people recovering from an infection, such as strep throat.

-It causes small bumps less than 1 cm across to appear on the back, arms, and thighs.
+It causes small bumps less than 1 cm across that can cover the entire body.

-Inverse psoriasis appears on less visible parts of the skin, such as the armpits, the buttocks, the groin, and the folds underneath the breasts.
+Inverse psoriasis appears on folds where the skin touches another part of the skin.
+It commonly occurs in the armpits, the buttocks, the groin, and the folds underneath the breasts.
 The lesions may be purple or darker than the surrounding skin.

-To diagnose psoriasis, a dermatologist will carry out a physical examination and ask questions about the lesions.
+A dermatologist will perform a physical examination and ask questions about the lesions to diagnose psoriasis.
 They will probably also ask about any family history of psoriasis or related conditions, such as arthritis.

-Psoriasis on black skin can be difficult to diagnose because it may resemble other skin disorders that are more common in Black people.
+Psoriasis on darker skin tones can be challenging to diagnose because it may resemble other skin disorders that are more common in People of Color.

-In some cases, the doctor will also take a skin biopsy so that they can rule out other conditions.
+In some cases, the doctor may also take a skin biopsy so that they can rule out other conditions.

 Standard psoriasis treatments include: